 On 16 September 2019 a deficit recovery agreement was concluded between the scheme and its members, which included the company and its direct subsidiary.
 Determining the liability for future contributions requires an estimation of the present value of future cash flows which depends on the percentage of contributions which will be attributed to deficit elimination along with future salary inflation and the identification of a suitable discount rate.
-In determining the appropriate liability, the directors have considered the assumptions used in the recovery plan and the last completed Actuarial Valuation as at 31 March 2018.
+In determining the appropriate liability, the directors have considered the assumptions used in the recovery plan and the last completed actuarial valuation as at 31 March 2018.
 Changes in the numbers of participating employees are reflected in the year in which they occur.
-The deficit recognised at 31 March 2020 is £12,541,000 (2019: £21,217,000).
-Further disclosures relating to the pension deficit liability can be found in note 17.
+The group deficit recovery liability recognised at 31 March 2021 is £15,955,000 (2020: £12,541,000).
+Further disclosures relating to the deficit recovery liability can be found in note 17.